caldwellst/conflict-call-action/README.md

 ## Data wrangling

 The data used in the analyses is described below.

-### Programmatically pulled datasets

-Most datasets are pulled in programmatically in the codebase.
+All datasets used in the final plot are pulled in programmatically in the codebase.
 These are:

 1. [UN OCHA Financial Tracking Services data](https://fts.unocha.org).
 The FTS tracks reported to funding to humanitarian crises globally.
 For the analysis,